The Stems: 1986–1987: At First Sight, Violets Are Blue and break-up

-2003-2009: Reunited Heads Up and second break-up
+2003–2009: Reformation, Heads Up and second break-up

 In March 2003, The Stems reunited for a national tour of the local and international music scene.
 Following the re-release of their album At First Sight, Violets Are Blue and the release of the Mushroom Soup: The Citadel Years in 2003, The Stems found themselves playing to packed houses across the country, touring Europe, playing the prestigious "Little Stevens Underground Garage Festival" in August 2005, and then at the "Come Together Festival" at Sydney's Luna Park with the cream of Australia's newest bands in September 2005.

 2006 saw the release of another anthology titled Terminal Cool in the United States by the garage rock and punk label Get Hip Records.
-The new anthology includes three previously unreleased tracks including the title track, "Think Cool" from their early live sets.
+The new anthology includes three previously unreleased tracks including the track, "Think Cool" from their early live sets.
 Two of the band's tracks were included in the recent Rhino Nuggets Box set Children of Nuggets which compiles and documents the Paisley Underground and garage rock of the 1980s.

 In 2007 The Stems undertook a national tour alongside Hoodoo Gurus and Radio Birdman and released their second album, Heads Up on Shock Records.
 The album contained ten original garage rock tracks.
 It was recorded in Perth early in 2007 at the analogue and vintage recording compound Kingdom Studios and later mixed at Ultrasuede in Cincinnati by producer John Curley (White Stripes, Afghan Wigs, Greenhornes and Ronnie Spector).
 The Stems then toured nationally to promote the new album and played their first shows outside Australia, including European dates and a U.S. visit that included the South by Southwest festival in Austin, Texas.